annadoesscience/annadoesscience.github.io/_projects/proxi.md

     </div>
 </div>
 <div class="caption">
-    The map of Poland with Wrocław, Dynów, and Toruń cities marked on it."
+    The map of Poland with Wrocław, Dynów, and Toruń cities marked on it.
 </div>